Muhammed-Sameih/ShippingAPIs/README.md

 ## Installation

-To run the Bank Management System locally, you will need the following:
+To run the Shipping System locally, you will need the following:
 - Java 17 or higher
 - Maven
 - PostgreSQL